Yinchuan railway station

 Yinchuan railway station (银川站 (銀川站, Yínchuān Zhàn)) is the main railway station of Yinchuan, the capital of China's Ningxia province.

-The station was opened in 1958.
+The first train arrived at Yinchuan station, then only a stop on the Baotou–Lanzhou railway, on August 1, 1958.
+The first station building was opened in 1959.
 In 1988, a new station building was inaugurated, which was replaced in 2011 by a building on the opposite (eastern) side of the platforms.